babbtx/mock-simple-aspsp/README.md

 ### The DIY way -- On your non-Mac

 All of this stuff works on other operating systems.
 Good luck with that.

-# Testing the APIs

-Coming soon, a Postman collection to play with the various APIs!